 A word of warning though; even though natural wine is vegan, it doesn’t mean that organic and biodynamic wines are always vegan friendly.
 Organic and biodynamic purely refers to the way in which the grapes are grown, not the processing involved.

-Of course you can!
+Of course not!
 In fact, you’ve probably drunk a lot of vegan wine without realising.
 Vegan wine is just like any other wine except it does not contain any animal derived substances.
-You will likely find good and bad examples of vegan wine as you would with any wine.
+You will likely find good and bad examples as you would with any wine.
 Most people (regardless of their diet) will agree that wine without bits of animal skin and connective tissue in sounds much more appealing!